jacksund/simmate/docs/parameters.md

 --------------------------

 ## find_electrides
-Unique to the badelf workflows in the simmate app.
-Indicates whether the algorithm should search for electrides.
-Reasons to have this as false may be that the user knows there is no electride character in the structure of interest or if the user has manually placed electride sites.
+Exclusive to the badelf workflows in the simmate app.
+This parameter indicates whether the algorithm should search for electrides.
+Reasons to set this as false may be that the user knows there is no electride character in the structure of interest or if the user has manually placed electride sites.

 === "yaml"
     ``` yaml